 Moreover, by preparing your application for deployment, you ensure that it meets the necessary requirements for production use.

 Selecting a suitable hosting environment is crucial for deploying your MVC application.

 Consider the following factors when choosing a hosting environment:

-By carefully selecting a hosting environment, you can ensure that your MVC application is deployed in a reliable and secure manner.
+Furthermore, by carefully selecting a hosting environment, you can ensure that your MVC application is deployed in a reliable and secure manner.

 Once you have prepared your application and chosen a hosting environment, it’s time to deploy your MVC application to a server.
 Here’s a general outline of the deployment process:

-By following a systematic deployment process, you can make your MVC application available for users to access and ensure its smooth operation in a production environment.
+In addition, by following a systematic deployment process, you can make your MVC application available for users to access and ensure its smooth operation in a production environment.